MFTabriz/slabcc/docs/manual.rst

 - A warning will be issued for the use of the deprecated parameters.
 - All the coordinates must be in fractional form [0-1].
 - Boolean (True/False) parameters can also be declared as 0/1, on/off, yes/no, .true./.false.
-- Parameter names can be written in the small or capital letters.
+- Parameter names can be written in small or capital letters.
-- For vectors and matrices, columns are separated by a " "(space), while the rows are separated by a ";" (semicolon).
+- For vectors and matrices, columns are separated by a " "(space), while rows are separated by a ";" (semicolon).
 - Lines starting with a space " " will be treated as the continuation of the last parameter's value.
 - Subsequent definitions for any parameter will be concatenated with the existing definition.